SigFig vs. Betterment — Overview

 What is Betterment?

 Not content to rest on its laurels, Betterment continues to innovate and improve.
-Most recently, Betterment acquired cryptocurrency firm Makara.
-This means that cryptocurrency offerings will soon be joining a host of other features offered by Betterment.
+Most recently, Betterment acquired cryptocurrency firm Makara and now offers crypto portfolios for a distinct management fee.

 Betterment is known for it’s goal planning features with the opportunity to invest and save for multiple goals.
 The dashboard also shows you if you’re on track to meet your goals and offers suggestions on how to improve when you’re off-track.

-Betterment Digital is the all digital investment platform with no minimum amount required.
-The low-cost financial advice packages are accessible to provide guidance for specific planning questions.
+Betterment Digital is the all digital investment platform with no minimum and only $10 to begin investing.
+The low-cost financial advice packages provide guidance for specific planning questions.
 While Betterment Premium requires $100,000 and offers unlimited financial advisor access.
-All clients can access to certified financial planners, socially-responsible investing, smart beta portfolios and an innovative technology portfolio.
+All clients can accesssocially-responsible investing, smart beta portfolios and an innovative technology portfolio.
+For savers, the high yield cash reserve and checking accounts, offered through partner banks, are a sound addition.

 Betterment Top Features